-The following procedures show the general steps a student takes to begin work at Luther Rice.
+The following procedures provide the general steps a student takes to begin work at Luther Rice.

 - 1. After acceptance, the student will receive a letter and email of acceptance and a Status Sheet with all transfer hours noted on it.
 The student should register for only those courses which will satisfy the requirements of that Status Sheet.
 Courses designated as prerequisites to other required courses should be taken as soon as possible. - 2.
-The student should keep in touch with an academic advisor, especially if any problems develop (1-800-442-1577). - 3.
-For questions concerning finances, the student should contact the Student Accounts Office (1-800-442-1577). - 4.
-For questions concerning course materials, the student should contact the Book Service (1-800-442-1577) or AKADEMOS at www.LutherRiceBooks.com. - 5.
-For questions concerning acceptance, the student should contact the Office of Admissions by email at Admissions@LutherRice.edu or by phone (1-800-442-1577). - 6.
-For questions concerning academic status, the student should contact the Registrar's Office (1-800-442-1577) or by email at Registrar@LutherRice.edu.
+The student should keep in touch with an academic advisor, especially if any problems develop (AAO@LutherRice.edu or 770-484-1204). - 3.
+For questions concerning finances, the student should contact the Student Accounts Office or the Financial Aid Office (StudentAccounts@LutherRice.edu, FinancialAid@LutherRice.edu, or 770-484-1204) - 4.
+For questions concerning text books, the student should contact the Office of Student Affairs at StudentServices@LutherRice.edu or 770-484-1204 or the Luther Rice third-party book servicer AKADEMOS at www.LutherRiceBooks.com. - 5.
+For questions concerning acceptance, the student should contact the Office of Admissions by email at Admissions@LutherRice.edu or by phone (770-484-1204). - 6.
+For questions concerning academic status, the student should contact the Registrar's Office (770-484-1204) or by email at Registrar@LutherRice.edu.